-I’ve constructed this text as a result of the most common sorts of questions I get, and I continue to expand and revise the text as I get new questions.
+I’ve constructed this text as a result of the most common sorts of questions I get.
 I hope that you find something informative and useful as you read it.

 The way I tend to explain this is to compare therapy to food.
 There is “fast food” that is available in many places, and it does not cost very much, and you don’t need to wait long for it.
-Fast food tastes great, and tends to make people feel a sort of satisfaction, but that satisfaction is very short lived.
-Additionally even though fast food can create a sort of short term enjoyment, it does not really offer nourishment.
+Fast food tastes great and tends to make people feel a sort of satisfaction, but that satisfaction is very short-lived.
+Additionally, even though fast food can create short term enjoyment, it does not offer much nourishment.

 Another comparison I can make is to fashion.
-There is “fast fashion” which is used to describe clothing that is mass produced and sold for little money in big box stores.
-This type of clothing is designed to be appealing the the largest number of people, and is not tailored or unique.
+There is “fast fashion” which is used to describe clothing that is mass-produced and sold for little money in big box stores.
+This type of clothing is designed to be appealing the largest number of people and is not tailored or unique.

 “Slow fashion” on the other hand is clothing that tends to be produced in small batches.
 The material and the labor the make the clothing is high quality.
-Another example of “slow fashion” would be getting a suit tailor made just for you.
+An example of “slow fashion” would be getting a suit tailor-made just for you.
 The result “slow fashion” is low supply but high quality.

 The type of psychoanalytic therapy I provide is more similar to slow food and slow fashion than it is to fast food and fast fashion.